Remember remember the fifth of November

 Should ever be forgot.

-Guy Fawkes Night should perhaps be known as Robert Catesby Night as he planned the whole thing.
-But then it doesn’t have quite the same ring to it does it?
-And was it a plot that went wrong, or a plan the King knew about and who used it against the Roman Catholics of 17th Century England?
+Guy Fawkes Night should perhaps be known as Robert Catesby Night, given he planned the whole thing.
+But then it doesn't have quite the same ring to it does it?
+And was it a plot that went wrong, or a plan the King knew about and used to justify his prosecution of the Roman Catholics?

-What made Guy Fawkes do it?
-Was he a product of a neglected childhood or simply a born terrorist and extremist, a Bin Laden of the 17th Century?
+And what made Guy Fawkes do it?
+Was he a product of a neglected childhood or was he simply a terrorist and extremist, a Bin Laden of the 17th Century?

-In the same year that Guy was born in 1570, Elizabeth 1st was excommunicated by the Catholic Church.
+In 1570 when Guy was born, Elizabeth I was excommunicated by the Catholic Church.
 Then when Guy was just 8 years old, his father died.
-By the time he was 16, Guy was a convert to Catholicism.
-At 23 years old, he left England to fight for Spain, the year was 1593.
+By the time he was 16, Guy was a convert to Catholicism and in 1593, at 23 years old, he left England to fight for Spain.

 In 1603, Elizabeth I died without an heir.
 James I (son of Mary Queen of Scots) enforced heavy fines on Catholics who failed to attend Protestant church services.

-The plotters found out the next day that the letter had been received, but continued with their plan, in the belief that their detailed plans had not been disclosed.
-Guy Fawkes himself checked the cellars and confirmed nothing had been disturbed and so was sure their secret was safe.
-All of the plotters except Guy left London and waited for news of success.
+The plotters found out about the letter the next day, but continued with their plan, in the belief that the details of their plot had not been disclosed.
+Guy Fawkes himself checked the cellars and confirmed nothing had been disturbed and so they were sure their secret was safe.
+All except Guy left London and waited for news of success.

 But on the morning of 5 November 1605 the Secretary of State instructed that the cellars should be searched.
 Guy was found ready to light the gunpowder.

 But how did the Secretary of State know to look in the cellars on that particular day?
-Had one of the plotters betrayed his fellow conspirators in the hope that they would be pardoned – the turncoat, Francis Tresham?
+Had one of the plotters, the turncoat Francis Tresham, betrayed his fellow conspirators in the hope that he would be pardoned?

-But what if the whole event had been known all along by the King and the letter was merely a fabrication made up by the King’s men?
+But what if the plan had been known about all along by the King and the letter was merely a hoax made up by the King's men?
 How could they have known precisely where to find Guy Fawkes?
-Did King James and his government allow the plan to go this far with the intention of exposing the intended atrocity, to show just how far the Catholics were prepared to go to get what they wanted?
+Did King James and his government allow the plan to go so far with the intention of exposing the intended atrocity, to show just how far the Catholics were prepared to go to get what they wanted?

-Guy was arrested and King James instructed the torture should be minimal to begin with and only increased if no information was forthcoming.
-Guy was war hardened and it took nearly four days of increasingly brutal torture, before he would disclose the names of his six conspirators.
+Guy was arrested, and King James instructed the torture should be minimal to begin with and only increased if Guy refused to confess.
+But Guy was war hardened and it took nearly four days of increasingly brutal torture before he would disclose the names of his six conspirators.

-On 31 January 1606, the plotters were executed in the most gruesome form possible, hung drawn and quartered in the Garden of St Paul’s Cathedral.
-Although it is said that even in his debilitated state, Guy refused to give them the satisfaction of seeing his execution and he jumped from the scaffold, breaking his neck.
+On 31 January 1606, the plotters were executed in the gardens of St Paul’s Cathedral in the most gruesome way possible, hung drawn and quartered.
+Although it is said that even in his mutilated state, Guy refused to give them the satisfaction of seeing his execution and he jumped from the scaffold, breaking his neck.